mbhillrn/MBCore-Dashboard/README.md

 - **Option 1: Enable and keep updated** (Recommended) - Downloads a shared database of known Bitcoin node locations for instant lookups.
 Auto-updates on each start.
 - **Option 2: Enable, self-managed** - Only caches peers you discover yourself.
 No external database.
-- **Option 3: Don't use a database** - Relies on live API lookups only (limited to 1 lookup per 1.5 seconds).
+- **Option 3: Don't use a database** - Relies on live API lookups only (still very usable with this method, although limited to one call per 1-2 seconds).

 If you choose Option 1, the database downloads in seconds: